Battles of Narvik: Second naval Battle of Narvik

 The Germans lost over 1,000 men, a U-boat, and eight destroyers.
 With the losses from the previous battle this constituted 50% of the Kriegsmarine's destroyer strength.

-It was reported by the Germans that shipwrecked Germans from Erich Giese were fired upon by British artillery and machine guns during the engagement.
+The shipwrecked crew of Erich Giese and several other German destroyers reported that they were fired on during the engagement.

-About 2,600 survivors were organised into an improvised marine infantry unit, the Gebirgsmarine and fought with the 139.
-Gebirgsjägerregiment in the subsequent land battle.
+About 2,600 German survivors from the battle were organised into an improvised marine unit, the Gebirgsmarine, and fought with the 139th Gebirgsjäger Regiment in the subsequent land battle.
 Although unsuited for combat in the mountainous terrain around Narvik, the shipwrecked sailors manned the two 10.5 cm FlaK guns and the 11 light anti-aircraft guns salvaged from the ships sunk during the naval battles and conducted defensive operations.
 The sailors were armed from the stocks captured at the Norwegian army base Elvegårdsmoen, more than 8,000 Krag-Jørgensen rifles and 315 machine guns intended for the mobilisation of Norwegian army units in the Narvik area.